simesy/starshot-dev/README.md

 ```
 # Enable profiling.
 ddev xhprof
+ddev st # Shows you the XHProf dashboard URL.
 ```

-Run some pages and see the results.
+Run some pages and see the results on the dashboard.